Dropping CSS Frameworks for Grid and Flexbox

 I’m doing several things here.
 I’m defining another grid under the top-level .container grid and I’m telling this grid item to start where the stage row begins and then extend (or span) 1 cell space down from it.
 If I had not aliased the starting row to stage, then I would have to count the number of rows down I would want to start from and enter that number (in this case, it would have been 2).

-This is basically all there is to it.
-While this is not like the HTML <table> tag, it’s mental model of placement is very similar.
+tag, it’s mental model of placement is very similar.
 You can think of colspan and rowspan working very much like the span property above.

 To me, the two most important concepts to get are the parent element where the grid layout is defined and the child elements where each “item” is defined.
 An item is a DOM element that is mapped as content to a certain location in the grid.